tock/tock/doc/reference/trd103-gpio.md

 2 `Pin` trait
 ========================================

-The `Pin` trait is for requesting a single ADC conversion.
-It has three functions:
+The `Pin` trait is for a GPIO Pin.
+It has the following functions:

 ```rust
 pub trait Pin {